darkness, light, marriage of opposites

 Mad Spiritual musings on diversity and inclusivity

-Did your altered states have spiritual significance or might you be interested in considering how that lens might be applied?
-Please join us then!
-We want to create community and support for all of us who’ve experienced madness as having significant spiritual significance.
-Whether we’ve been psychiatrized or not and whether we’ve considered madness in terms of the psychiatric labeling or not.
+Update 2026: This project never came to be.
+Tragically my friend Ian Scheffel died before we could manifest our vision.
+Still as a piece of history on this path I've found myself in, I am keeping this all of this in the archives.
+The below video was a favorite of mine.
+I took it down for a few years along with all my other videos.
+This one I did put back up.
+I still have dreams for sucha world in which community would include all of us.
+We want to create community and support for all of us who've experienced madness as having significant spiritual significance.
+Whether we've been psychiatrized or not and whether we've considered madness in terms of the psychiatric labeling or not.
 That would include anyone labeled with psychosis, schizophrenia, bipolar, schizoaffective, or psychotic NOS.
 That would also include anyone who has had experience with altered states that have not been pathologized by psychiatry, by self or others.

 Bipolar: contemplation about the psych label